Road Map to Running for Office

 News

 Are you thinking about running for office in Wellesley?
 Are you finding the process confusing?
+Here is the most current information we have for the upcoming 2025 Town Election.
 This road map is here to guide you through the steps you need to take.

 1. Should I run for elected town board/committee or Town Meeting Member or both?

 What office are you interested in running for?
-Pages 3 - 7 of the LWVW's Candidate's Handbook list the elected positions that exist in Wellesley, length of the term of office, and who can run.
+Please see the LWVW's Candidate's Handbook for a llist of the elected positions that exist in Wellesley, length of the term of office, and who can run.
 Serving as a Town Meeting Member is usually less of a time-commitment than holding elected town office, and can be a great way to learn how municipal government works.
 If you are running for town wide office, you might want to consider running for Town Meeting Member as well - the name recognition gained running for a town office can be helpful in earning a Town Meeting seat.

 2. I think I want to run for Town Meeting.
 Now what?

 To have your name placed on the ballot, you have to "pull" nomination papers at the Town Clerk's office, get signatures, and return your papers to the Town Clerk.
 Each year, the Town Clerk determines the election calendar for the next Town election.
 Town wide candidates and Town Meeting Members have different deadlines and different signature requirements, e.g., Town Meeting Member candidates must get all their signatures from within their precincts whereas town wide candidates can gather their signatures from across town.
-The Town Clerk's Voting & Elections pages of the WellesleyMA.gov website give instructions for candidates who would like to run for Town Meeting (scroll down and click on "Instructions for Candidates for Town Meeting" box) which include nomination paper filing dates.
+The Town Clerk's VOTING & ELECTIONS page at the WellesleyMA.gov website gives instructions for candidates who would like to run for a Town Meeting Member position (scroll down and click on "Instructions for Candidates for Town Meeting" box) which include nomination paper filing dates.

 3. I'd like to run for a town wide office.
 Now what?